Panathenaic Stadium

 The Panathenaic Stadium boasts an iconic horseshoe-shaped seating area lined with 70 rows of white Pentelic marble.
 It also features a rectangular track of the same material in 204 m length and 33 m width.
 Additionally, the stadium has athletic rooms, tunnels, a marble tribune, and a pedestal honoring the 1896 Olympic Games.

-What are the opening hours of the Panathenaic Stadium?
+What is the historical significance of the Panathenaic Stadium?

 thrillophilia-logo